Azure-Samples/active-directory-verifiable-credentials-python/1-python-api-idtokenhint/README.md

 ```

 ### Understanding what's going on
 As a first source of information, the Python sample will trace output into the console window of all HTTP calls it receives.
-Then a good tip is to use Edge/Chrome/Firefox dev tools functionality found under F12 and watch the Network tab for traffic going from the browser to the Python app.
+Then a good tip is to use Edge/Chrome/Firefox dev tools functionality found under F12 and watch the Network tab for traffic going from the browser to the Node app.

 ## Best practices
 When deploying applications which need client credentials and use secrets or certificates the more secure practice is to use certificates.
 If you are hosting your application on azure make sure you check how to deploy managed identities.
 This takes away the management and risks of secrets in your application.